Go to our COVID-19 page to learn more.

 Where can I pick up the item I’m requesting?

-You can choose your pickup location from any of these locations: Babbidge Library, Pharmacy Library, the School of Fine Arts Resource Center, Avery Point Library, Stamford Library, Waterbury Library, or the Hartford Library.
+You can choose your pickup location from any of these locations: Babbidge Library, Pharmacy Library, the Music & Dramatic Arts Library, Avery Point Library, Stamford Library, Waterbury Library, or the Hartford Library.